kizitonwose/Calendar/README.md

 - **monthFooterBinder**: An instance of `MonthHeaderFooterBinder` for managing footer views.

-- **dayWidth**: The width, in pixels for each day cell view.

-- **dayHeight**: The height, in pixels for each day cell view.
+- **daySize**: The size, in pixels for each day cell view.

-Note that setting either `dayWidth` or `dayHeight` to `CalendarView.DAY_SIZE_SQUARE` makes the day cells have equal width and height which is basically the width of the calendar divided by 7. `DAY_SIZE_SQUARE` is the default day width and height value.
+Note that setting the `daySize` property to `CalendarView.SIZE_SQUARE` makes the day cells have equal width and height which is basically the width of the calendar divided by 7. `SIZE_SQUARE` is the default size value.

 #### Methods